filakhtov/gentoo-use-docs/dev-libs/nettle.md

 # dev-libs/nettle

+### asm
+Pass the `--enable-assembler` option to the configure script.
+Enable low level highly optimized hardware-specific assembly optimizations for variety of cryptographic algorithms.

+This flag should normally be enabled for performance improvements.

 ### doc
 Pass the `--enable-documentation` option to the configure script.
 Generate and install additional documentation in the HTML and PDF formats into the `/usr/share/doc/nettle-<VERSION>` directory.